Book & discussions

 Getting the book

-The MIT Libraries has a copy of Americanah and will be getting more copies in soon.
-See the Libraries’ catalog record to check availability and be added to the waiting list.
+The MIT Libraries has multiple copies of Americanah.
+See the Libraries’ catalog record to check availability and be added to the waiting list — we have the audiobook version too.
 You can also get the book from a non-MIT library if our copies are not available.

 Additionally, the MIT Press Bookstore is offering this book at a steep discount to the MIT community, just show your MIT ID when purchasing.

-Check back for discussion dates or sign up for our mailing list to be notified when dates are finalized.
-Discussions are open to the entire MIT community; pre-registration is required.
+Discussions are open to the entire MIT community; pre-registration is recommended, but not required.